 14. Be Mystified at Yeh Leh Mystery Boulder Beach

-If you want to pay the boulders a visit, you’d better go sooner rather than later, before it becomes one of Bali’s top attractions.
+If you want to visit the boulders, you’d better go sooner rather than later before it becomes one of Bali’s top attractions.
+Consider these other awesome surfing spots in Bali.

 15. Find Hidden Treasure at Suluban Cave